Gordon A. Raley, MSW

 Juanita Aubertin, BA

-Juanita Aubertin brings extensive experience in human resources, management, and accounting, to her role as manager of Family Service Foundation’s Human Resource Department.
-With over fifteen years nonprofit administrative experience in the field of developmental disabilities, she provides support for personnel matters, organizational change, strategic planning, staff scheduling, and benefits management and has been a key contributor in developing policies and procedures to improve organizational and employee quality, while maintaining efficiency.
-She is a graduate of University of Maryland, holding a Bachelor’s degree in Business Administration, with a concentration in Human Resources Management.
-She is currently pursuing her Society for Human Resource Management – Senior Certified Professional certification (SHRM-SCP).
+Juanita Aubertin brings extensive experience in human resources, management, and accounting, to her role as Deputy Director of Family Service Foundation’s Human Resource Department.
+With over fifteen years nonprofit administrative experience in the field of developmental disabilities, she provides support for personnel matters, organizational change, strategic planning, staff scheduling, and benefits management, and has been a key contributor in developing policies and procedures to improve organizational and employee quality, while maintaining efficiency.
+Juanita is a graduate of University of Maryland, holding a Bachelor’s Degree in Business Administration, with a concentration in Human Resources Management.
+She is currently pursuing her Master’s Degree in Human Resources there as well.